Ebenezer Hazard: Biography

 Hazard was born in Philadelphia and educated at Princeton University.
-He established a publishing business in New York City in 1770, but quit that business after five years.
-He was appointed first postmaster of the city under the Continental Congress.
+He established a publishing business in New York City in 1770 but quit that business after five years.
+He was appointed the first postmaster of the city under the Continental Congress.

 In 1776, he was appointed as surveyor general of the Continental Post Office.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1781 and was elected a member of the American Philosophical Society that same year.
+He was elected a Fellow of the American Academy of Arts and Sciences in 1781, and was elected a member of the American Philosophical Society that same year.

-In 1782 Hazard succeeded Richard Bache as the United States Postmaster General, serving until 1789.
+In 1782, Hazard succeeded Richard Bache as the United States Postmaster General, serving until 1789.
 (From 1785 to 1790, New York City served as the capital of the United States.)
 During his tenure as Postmaster General under the new Federal Constitution, Hazard reorganized the Post Office.
-He established a system to transport mail by stagecoaches on main routes in order to increase capacity, displacing the old horse and rider system.
+He established a system to transport mail by stagecoaches on main routes in order to increase capacity, displacing the old horse-and-rider system.

-Hazard did not keep President George Washington's favor, however; because during the Constitutional Convention, he had put a stop to the customary practice by which newspaper publishers were allowed to distribute copies by mail.
+Hazard did not keep President George Washington's favor, however, because during the Constitutional Convention, he had put a stop to the customary practice by which newspaper publishers were allowed to distribute copies by mail.
 Washington wrote an indignant letter to John Jay about this action.
 He said that it was doing "mischief" by "inducing a belief that the suppression of intelligence at that critical juncture was a wicked trick of policy contrived by an aristocratic junto."
 As soon as Washington could take action, he had Hazard replaced by Samuel Osgood.
 As a member of the old Congress Osgood had served on a committee to examine the post-office accounts.

 After being replaced, Hazard moved back to Philadelphia.
 He helped to establish the Insurance Company of North America in that city.
 He worked at this until his death.
-Long interested in history, in 1792 he printed the first English translation of Johannes Megapolensis' A Short Account of the Mohawk Indians, their Country, Language, Figure, Costume, Religion, and Government, first published in the Netherlands in 1644.
-It was a record of the Dutch missionary's observations of the Mohawk and their territory west of Albany, New York during the period of Dutch rule.
+Long interested in history, in 1792, he printed the first English translation of Johannes Megapolensis' A Short Account of the Mohawk Indians, their Country, Language, Figure, Costume, Religion, and Government, first published in the Netherlands in 1644.
+It was a record of the Dutch missionary's observations of the Mohawk and their territory west of Albany, New York, during the period of Dutch rule.
 Megapolensis is considered the first Protestant missionary to Native Americans.

-Hazard also published at Philadelphia his two-volume Historical Collections; Consisting of State Papers, and Other Authentic Documents; Intended as Materials for an History of the United States of America.
-The first volume appeared in 1792 and the second in 1794.
+Hazard also published at Philadelphia his two-volume Historical Collections, Consisting of State Papers and Other Authentic Documents; Intended as Materials for an History of the United States of America.
+The first volume appeared in 1792, and the second in 1794.